ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - Use Sass **_mixins_**
 - Define and use Sass **_variables_** for fast customization

-**_Mixins_** will ease our styles development by helping us with prefixing verdor properties, defining functions, etc that will help us reuse our styles accross the app.
+**_Mixins_** will ease our styles development by helping us with prefixing vendor properties, defining functions, etc that will help us reuse our styles accross the app.

 This is the structure of the mixins we are going to use:
 ``` css